Sjogren's (SHOW-grins) Advocate is a resource for patients and clinicians,

 Rheumatologists are the specialists who are supposed to take the lead in Sjogren’s management.
 In the United States, most rheumatologists look to the American College of Rheumatology (ACR) as their main source of clinical guidance.

 Unfortunately, the ACR fails to publish and promote the Sjogren’s Clinical Practice Guidelines.
-ACR meetings and other continuing medical education programs repeatedly fail to up to date Sjogren's information or leave it out altogether.
+ACR meetings and other continuing medical education programs repeatedly fail to update Sjogren's information or they leave it out altogether.

 Ignoring Sjogren’s and promoting outdated, incorrect information harms patients.